alettieri/itil-notes/ServiceDesign.md

 * Changing culture
 * Representative that can help achieve the targets
 * Service Desk Commitment
-* Formulize and communicate agreement
+* Formalize and communicate agreement

 ### Role

-Service Manager is responsible forj
+Service Manager is responsible for:

 * Achieve goals
-* Awarness of business direction and needs (requirements)
+* Awareness of business direction and needs (requirements)
 * Consider requirements of customer

 ### Interfaces to SLM

 * Incident management gets solution time from SLM
 * Business Relationship Management gets business feedback and needs from customer
-* Availability, Capacity, Continuit and Security Management all support SLM
+* Availability, Capacity, Continuity and Security Management all support SLM

+## Service Catalog Management

+To ensure that a Service Catalog is produced, maintained and contains accurate information on all operational services and those available for deployment.

+> ####### Example
+> Dell supplies Home, Work and Support.
+That is their service Catalog.

+> Straddles the fence between Strategy and Design

+> Customer facing view of all the services we provide

+* Manage information contained within Service Catalog
+* Ensure accuracy
+* Reflect details, status, interfaces and dependencies of all current services

+> Solution fit for the organization.
+What makes sense for your organization?

+> __Service Catalog Management__ falls under __Service Portfolio Management__

+### Role - Service Catalog Manager

+__Service Catalog Manager__ is responsible for ensuring

+* Achievement of process goals
+* Operational services recorded within the Catalog
+* Catalog information is accurate
+* Service Catalog and Service Portfolio information are in sync

+## Capacity Management

+Ensure the current and future capacity and performance demands of the customer regarding IT service provision are delivered against justifiable costs

+> Right capacity for the right customers, for right service at the right time

+> Output of [Demand Management](ServiceStrategy.md#demand-management) supplies data for the Capacity Management process

+### Improvement Measures

+* Capacity Plan
+* Agreed upon Service Level Agreement (SLA)
+* Advice and guidance

+> ##### Capacity Plan
+> Help us determine current and future capacity needs of the business